White Oleander (film): Accolades

 Pfeiffer won the Kansas City Film Critics Circle Award for Best Supporting Actress and the San Diego Film Critics Society Award for Best Supporting Actress, and received a nomination for the Screen Actors Guild Award for Outstanding Supporting Actress.

 Zellweger was nominated for the Satellite Award for Best Supporting Actress – Motion Picture.

 Lohman was nominated for the Phoenix Film Critics Society Award for Best Newcomer.

 Marc Donato won a Young Artist Award in the category of Best Performance in a Feature Film – Supporting Young Actor.

 Home media

-White Oleander was released on VHS and DVD by Warner Home Video on March 11, 2003 and includes special features such as the theatrical trailer, interviews with the cast and creators, behind the scenes footage, deleted scenes, an audio commentary with Peter Kosminsky, John Wells and Janet Fitch, and Cast and Crew film highlights.
+White Oleander was released on VHS and DVD by Warner Home Video on March 11, 2003, and includes special features such as the theatrical trailer, interviews with the cast and creators, behind the scenes footage, deleted scenes, an audio commentary with Peter Kosminsky, John Wells and Janet Fitch, and Cast and Crew film highlights.

 Umbrella Entertainment re-released White Oleander on DVD in December 2011.
 The DVD is compatible with all region codes and includes all the special features from the original DVD release.

+Music

+Sheryl Crow's song "Safe and Sound", from her album C'mon, C'mon was the theme song for the theatrical trailer, and also the end credits.